athomasq/athomasq.github.io/_posts/2020-01-14-APIs-are-eating-the-world.md

 In each case, businesses (software firms, investment managers, importers) interact with other businesses (customers, data vendors, exporters) via API instead of via older and less efficient methods (invoices, terminals, freight forwarders).  **APIs are eating the (B2B) world.**

 There are even meta-API companies emerging!
 Zapier and Airflow help chain APIs together.
 Postman and Kong help developers use APIs more effectively.
+(A previous generation included Apigee and Mulesoft).
 A big part of Slack's appeal is the way its webhooks make APIs accessible to humans.

 <br/>